Dave V. Klein, B.A.

 Following my honorable discharge, I worked the summer on the "slime line" working in the canneries of Bristol Bay, Alaska to get the feel for Alaska life outside the military.
 Although the life of cannery work was never in my cards, I did enjoy the comradery of working in a fish camp, enough to return for several summers while pursuing my degree from Humboldt State University in northern California.

-My wife Lori also works at UAS as the Director of the Student Resource Center.
-We have a wonderful son Garrett, who loves the outdoors and spends most of his time along the shoreline.
-Just recently Garrett has taken to ocean kayaking.
-We now all explore the coastline in the comfort of kayaks.
+My wife Lori also works at UAS.
+We have a wonderful son Garrett, who loves the outdoors and exploring our wonderful surroundings.
 To coin the term, "Life is Good".

 - Created UAS course schedule.
 Resulted in one regional authoritative source for class information, saving UAS money in print production and mailing costs